Instagram ad targeting is the key to achieving success with your campaigns.

 Your Instagram ads need to match with the target audience, so that people will find your ads relevant, engage with them, and as a result you’ll get higher Facebook Relevance Scores and lower ad costs.

-Now that you’ve mastered Instagram ad targeting to its bones, it’s time to head on to the next chapter: Instagram Ad Design and Copy – The Beginner’s Guide for Great Results
+Now that you’ve mastered Instagram ad targeting down to the bones, it’s time to head on to the next chapter: Instagram Ad Design and Copy – The Beginner’s Guide for Great Results